Saloua1998/7.GridExercises/README.md

 # Learned:

 - body > \*: Selects all the children of body.
 This way I can give them all a red border
+- grid-column: 2 / span 4; (This column will be spread from column 2 to 6, only if the parent has grid-template-columns: repeat((6 or more), 1fr);)

 # Improvement points: